Genivia/RE-flex/doc/index.md

 Please report bugs as RE/flex GitHub [issues](https://github.com/Genivia/RE-flex/issues).

-Please make sure to rebuild and re-install the RE/flex library when new RE/flex versions are downloaded, because stale library versions may be incompatible with updated library header files of newer versions.
+Please make sure to install the RE/flex library you download and remove old versions of RE/flex or otherwise prevent mixing old with new versions.
+Mixing old with new versions may cause problems.
+For example, when new versions of RE/flex header files are imported into your project but an old RE/flex library version is still linked with your code, the library may likely misbehave.

 🔝 [Back to contents](#)